voytas/z80-go-zx/README.md

 # Z80 CPU Emulator
-This is just my fun project to see how to write some CPU emulator and also idea to learn go.
-My first computer was Sinclair ZX Spectrum 48k and hence my first assembler programs were written for the Z80 CPU which I most familiar with.
+This is a fun project I created to see how to write a CPU emulator and also to learn golang.
+My first computer was Sinclair ZX Spectrum 48k so I decided to go for the Z80 CPU which I am quite familiar with.

-I tried to implement all documented features and as many as possible undocumented ones.
+The Z80 CPU emulates documented features and also as many as possible undocumented ones.

-Now, once I have working Z80 emulator, I decided to go a bit further and see how can I emulate my favourite [ZX Spectrum computer](spectrum/README.md).
+Having working Z80 emulator, out of the curiosity I have created simple [ZX Spectrum emulator](spectrum/README.md).

+The goal of this project is purely learning few things, not to create perfectly working emulator.
+This is work in progress, although I may not be updating it on regular basis.

 ## Testing
-The implementation passes both zexdoc and zexall tests.
-These tests were written for CP/M and required a little bootstrapping in order to execute them (some basic BDOS functions that output the text to screen).
+Initial test was done using zexdoc/zexall instruction set exerciser (both pass).
+These tests (e.g. COM programs) are designed to run on CP/M system and required basic bootstrapping in order to execute them using emulator (some basic BDOS functions that output the test results to screen).
+You can find it in [exerciser](exerciser) folder.

-In the exerciser folder there is a small command line utility that can be used to execute the tests:
+You can execute tests using command line:

 `go run ./main.go exercise ./exerciser/exercises/zexall.com`

+This test is not exhaustive, but good for checking the basic CPU implementation.

 ## Dasm
-There is a very basic disassembler in the dasm folder.
+There is a very basic disassembler in the [dasm](dasm) folder.
 I used it during debugging and testing to output the actual instruction being executed.